 The authors recommend that organizations start to recognize that stopping unethical behavior starts with those at the top.
 Based on this study, people in positions of power risk less when standing up to unethical behavior.
 Similarly, when people do try to stop unethical behavior, they would be wise, say the authors, to emphasize any legitimate power that they possess.
 If a moral objection is seen as emanating from a position of power, people will be less likely to retaliate or form a negative opinion of the objector.

 Finally, the authors recommend that organizations publicly encourage all people at all levels to stand up to moral indiscretion.
-If a campaign is done correctly, people will no longer only expect powerful people to morally object, but instead they will come to expect all people to morally object.
+If a campaign is done correctly, people will no longer only expect powerful people to morally object, but they will instead come to expect all people to morally object.
 Based on the findings of this study, these expectations are important in determining how people will respond.
 When people come to expect moral objection from all people, they will likely reduce negative or harmful responses toward people who have the courage to speak out.

 Wellman, N., Mayer, D. M., Ong, M., & Derue, D. S. (2016).
 When are do-gooders treated badly?
 Legitimate power, role expectations, and reactions to moral objection in organizations.
 Journal of Applied Psychology, 101(6), 793-814.